Infection Prevention Bundle

 - Recall two risks of using antibiotics in the small baby.

-- List two factors that can improve the accuracy of infection diagnosis in a small baby.
+- State two factors that can improve the accuracy of infection diagnosis in a small baby.

 - Describe three strategies that have been used to reduce antibiotic exposure in the small baby.

-Linda Lefrak, Carolyn Lund, and Alex Luton are Neonatal Clinical Nurse Specialists who have practiced at several Children’s Hospitals.
+Linda Lefrak, Carolyn Lund, and Jennifer Rivera are Neonatal Clinical Nurse Specialists who have practiced at several Children’s Hospitals.
 Some of their interests include neonatal nutrition, patient safety and quality improvement, infection risk reduction, and skin care.
-These NICU advanced practice nurses have provided extensive neonatal education across the country.
+These NICU advanced practice nurses have participated in state and national collaboratives and have provided extensive neonatal education across the country.